VOCAL’s Acoustic Echo Canceller is used in telecommunication applications to remove audible echoes caused primarily by:

 - Due to nonlinear behavior of the loudspeaker, the relationship between the acoustic pressure produced by the loudspeaker and the electrical signal driving it is not exactly linear; therefore, an adaptive filter that, in most designs, is a linear component, cannot adequately model the echo path.
 As a result, more stringent requirements are imposed onto the NLP so any audible traces of residual echoes are removed.

 The above mentioned characteristics of echoes require acoustic echo cancellers be equipped with more advanced adaptive filters, double talk detectors and nonlinear processors than their line/network echo canceller counterparts.

-For example, the adaptive filters used in Acoustic Echo Cancellers have to cover well the anticipated echo span, thus their lengths, in milliseconds, have to be at least as long as the echo span; VOCAL Acoustic Echo Canceller’s echo span coverage is configurable and can reach up to 256 milliseconds.
-In custom designs, the echo span coverage can be made longer than 256 milliseconds, if requested by Customer.
+For example, the adaptive filters used in Acoustic Echo Cancellers have to cover well the anticipated echo span; thus their lengths, in milliseconds, have to be at least as long as the echo span.
+VOCAL Acoustic Echo Canceller’s echo span coverage is configurable and can reach up to 256 milliseconds.
+In custom designs, the echo span coverage can be made longer than 256 milliseconds, if requested.

 VOCAL’s Acoustic Echo Canceller incorporates an advanced NLP which adequately removes traces of residual echoes.

 Since signal gains are controllable by the end user (by adjusting volume knobs for the loudspeaker or for the microphone, and that affects the total system loop gain), Acoustic Echo Cancellers, being a part of the closed-loop system, can be potentially exposed to system instability, which, if not controllable, may manifest as a howling effect.
 VOCAL’s Acoustic Echo Canceller is equipped with an anti-howling feature that minimizes the howling effect.

 - No adaptive filter divergence during double talk

 - Configurable echo tail length (up to 256ms) and custom configurations